marcus-bornman/cos_710_assignment_1/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To build this project you will need to have ava 1.8 or later installed as well as [Apache Maven](https://maven.apache.org).
+To build this project you will need to have Java 1.8 or later installed as well as [Apache Maven](https://maven.apache.org).

 You can ensure that the project compiles by running the following command in the root folder of this project:
 ```